powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 This property defines the voltage profile that should be used for the calculation.
 Three options are available:
 - `NOMINAL`: the nominal voltage profile is used for the calculation
-- `PREVIOUS`: the voltage profile from the loadflow will is for the calculation
+- `PREVIOUS`: the voltage profile from the loadflow is used for the calculation
 - `CONFIGURED`: the voltage profile is specified by the user In the case of CONFIGURED voltage profile, ranges of nominal voltages with multiplicative coefficients must be specified in the `voltage-ranges` property.
 By default, the initial voltage profile mode is set to `NOMINAL`.